danbills/rawls/docs/01 - Ping.md

 ## Opening a Pull Request

 Head over to the [Rawls repo on GitHub](https://github.com/broadinstitute/rawls).
 You'll probably see a notification at the top saying "You recently pushed branches" and then your branch - if you do hit the green "Compare & pull request" button.
 If not, just hit the "New pull request button".

+Pull requests are how we get code from your branch - where you've been working on your feature in isolation - into the main development branch.
+It gives other developers an opportunity to review your changes before they get merged.
+Most of our repos will automatically populate a pull request template full of checkboxes that guide you through the PR process.

 Change your base branch to the `YOURINITIALS_rampup` you made ages ago, and the compare branch to `YOURINITIALS_rampup_01` that you made for this exercise.
-You should see all your commits and changes.
+Name the PR something sensible - when you're working on tickets in JIRA, you should put the issue number here along with a brief description.

+### The Pull Request process

 Go ahead and open the pull request.

-todo:

-- go through the tickboxes
-- actually make someone review it

-onwards!
+You should see all your commits and their changes in a diff view.
+The checkboxes will walk you through what to do next, but the important ones:

+* Pull requests are reviewed by at least two people: the project's tech lead, and one other developer chosen to be Lead Reviewer.
+The tech lead will usually give the PR a once-over; the LR has the main responsibility for reviewing.
+* You can choose the LR yourself if you think a particular person would be best suited.
+Otherwise, you can [spin the wheel](http://broad.io/foobarwheel) to pick someone at random!
+* The tech lead and LR might give you feedback that require more changes.
+You can add them as new commits to the branch, push it to GitHub again, and that will automagically update the PR.
+* Once the tech lead and LR have given you a thumbs up, you're good for the final run through of checkboxes.
+These are basically "make sure the tests go green" and "hit the merge button".
+Note that GitHub will squash your commits for you if you ask it to (which you should).

+# Onward!

+Congratulations - you've done your first feature!
+The next exercises will take you on a tour through the codebase.